fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 You will use the secret to authenticate requests from your proxy integration to the Fingerprint API.

-2. Make decision for agent download path and identification path.
-Examples: `/463n7-d0wnl04d` for agent download and `/1d3n71f1c4710n-r35ul7` for identification.
-Make sure they are randomized.

 ### 2. Create a Fastly API token

 1. [Create a Fastly API Token]([https://docs.fastly.com/en/guides/using-api-tokens](https://docs.fastly.com/en/guides/using-api-tokens#creating-api-tokens)) in your Fastly dashboard.